Play

 The International Day of Play takes place on 11 June each year.

-This year’s theme, Choose Play – Everyday, is a powerful reminder that play is not just for one day, it’s something to be protected and prioritised all year round, by policy makers, schools, hospitals, families, and neighbours/community members.
+This year’s theme – Protect Play, Protect Childhood – is a powerful reminder that play is not just for one day, it’s something to be protected and prioritised all year round, by policy makers, schools, hospitals, families, and neighbours/community members.

 Get involved

-From playgrounds to pavements, gardens to games, play happens everywhere – share your International Day of Play celebrations and reflections with us on social media, using the hashtags #InternationalDayOfPlay and #ChoosePlay.
+From playgrounds to pavements, gardens to games, play happens everywhere – share your International Day of Play celebrations with us on social media, using the hashtag #InternationalDayOfPlay

 To support schools to give children more time to play on International Day of Play, we developed a list of top tips.
 The list is full of practical and easy ideas for marking the day.